 Trains leave Athens to Agios Konstantinos on Evvoia or, from Thessaloniki to Volos.
 Trip time is about 2 1/2 hours for both and they are cheap, reliable and usually on time.

 Rental Car Sources

-Cars and four wheel drive trucks can rented at Skopelos Town, Neo Klima Elios, or at the port of Loutraki near Glossa.
+Rentals for cars and four-wheel drive trucks are available at Skopelos Town, Neo Klima Elios, or at the port of Loutraki near Glossa.
 Motorbikes are available only from rental spots at Skopelos Town.